weewx/weewx/docs_src/reference/skin-options/introduction.md

 # Skin configuration options {#skin_options}

-This section contains the options available in the skin configuration file, `skin.conf`.
-The same options apply to the language files found in the subdirectory `lang`, such as `lang/en.conf` for English.

-We recommend to put
+The skin configuration options that control report behavior such as:

+* how files and plots are generated
+* how files and plots look
+* how data are displayed
+* how units are displayed
+* which language is used

--   options that control the behavior of the skin into `skin.conf`; and
+Options that control the behavior of a skin should be in the skin configuration file `skin.conf`.

--   language dependent labels and texts into the language files.
+Language-dependent labels and texts should be in the language files, located in a skin's `lang` directory.

-It is worth noting that UTF-8 is used throughout the skin configuration file, just as it is throughout the WeeWX configuration file.
+UTF-8 is used throughout the skin configuration file, just as it is throughout the WeeWX configuration file.